• Agents

 sarif_file: ${{ steps.scan.outputs.sarif-file }}

-The if: always() matters — you want the SARIF uploaded even when the scan finds issues and the check fails.
+The if: always() is important — you want SARIF uploaded even when the scan fails.
+That way you can see what would have blocked the merge.

 GitHub Security tab showing Flowpatrol findings alongside CodeQL alerts, with severity badges and file locations